chkware/chkware.github.io/docs/05-References/051-http-reference.md

 ---
-title: Http spec. reference
+title: Http specification reference
 ---

 :::note
 - This page should be use as reference for specification files.
 - This page is subject to change.
 It is requested to check this page frequently.
 :::

-This page describes some key concepts before you use **chkware**.
-There are two parts to this tool.

-1. The command line tool that you can run as `chk http`
-2. The test specification files: those you write in YAML, have extension `.chk`.

-### Specification files

-Test specification files are written in YAML, having file extension `.chk`.
-So, before you start writing any specs, you should have a proper introduction to YAML, if you do not have already.
-Here is a fine [YAML cheatsheet](https://quickref.me/yaml) to grasp some knowledge.
-We are using this specific extension (`.chk`) so these files do not make you confuse in typical project layout.

-> In the future evolution path of **chkware** we are going to introduce more and more specification
-> options and specification types and versions.

-### Http specification

-Let’s get introduced to the Http specification format supported by **chkware**.
+Let’s get introduced to the Http specification format.
 The Http specification format is how anyone express a Http request.
 Following is the full reference to write Http specification file.

 ```yaml
 ---